Joshua Ronen

 Ronen's research focuses on the areas of accounting, finance, economics, capital markets, corporate finance, and auditing.
 He has published over 150 research articles.
 Some of his books are Corporate Financial Information for Government Decision Making, Relevant Financial Statements, Smoothing Income Numbers: Objectives, Means, and Implications, Accounting and Financial Globalization and Earnings Management: Emerging Insights in Theory, Practice, and Research.

-In 1958, 1964 and 1965, Ronen received Scholarly awards from the Hebrew University for high performance.
+In 1958, 1964 and 1965, Ronen received scholarly awards from the Hebrew University for high performance.

 Education

-Ronen graduated in Economics from Hebrew University in 1959.
+Ronen graduated in with a bachelor's degree and master's degree in economics from the Hebrew University of Jerusalem in 1959.
 He completed his CPA degree in accounting from the same university in 1963.
-He later received his doctorate in Business Administration from Stanford University in 1969.
+He later received his Ph.D. in business administration from Stanford University in 1969.
+His dissertation was titled, "Some Effects of Sequential Aggregation in Accounting on Decision-making Behavior".
+His doctoral advisor was Robert K. Jaedicke.

 Career

 Ronen taught at University of Chicago, Graduate School of Business as an assistant professor from 1969 to 1973.
 Taking a leave of absence from the University of Chicago, he joined the Faculty of Management Studies and Department of Political Economy, University of Toronto as associate professor from 1972 to 1973.
 He then joined New York University as director of the Doctoral Program in Accounting in 1973.
 From 1985 till 1995, he served as the director of Vincent C. Ross Institute of Accounting Research at the Stern School of Business, New York University.

-Ronen was the editor-in-chief of the Journal of Accounting, Auditing, and Finance from 1986 till 1994 and later became the co-editor of the Journal of Law, Finance, and Accounting in 1971.
+Ronen was the editor-in-chief of the Journal of Accounting, Auditing, and Finance from 1986 till 1994 and later became the co-editor of the Journal of Law, Finance, and Accounting in 2016.
 Ronen served as associate director of research for the AICPA Accounting Objective Study Group, and in that capacity was intimately involved in formulating the objectives of financial statements which ultimately became part of the Financial Accounting Standards Board Conceptual Framework.